sliska314/getting_and_cleaning_data_course_project/CodeBook.md

 ### Step 2.4: use appropriate labels the data set with descriptive variable names

-The gsub fucntion is used to update the names of the columns in order to reflect the following changes:
+The gsub function is used to update the names of the columns in order to reflect the following changes:
 1. replace prefix 't' with 'time_'
 2. replace prefix 'f' with 'frequency_'
 3. replace 'Body', 'BodyBody', ... with 'body_'